 - 1. Applicant has the correct legal status (public entity governed by either a municipality or county or not-for-profit, tax-exempt, Florida Corporation). - Applicant has unrestricted use of the land and buildings associated with the project.
 The applicant MUST be able to file a Restrictive Covenant on the property with the Clerk of Court for ten (10) years or provide a 10-year surety bond.
 See Unrestricted Use of Land and/or Buildings for additional information. - 3.
+The facility is owned by a public entity governed by either a municipality or county, or a not-for-profit entity.

-The lease agreement is dated and signed (if applicable). - 4.
-Documentation of Total Support and Revenue for the last completed fiscal year has been provided and matches the information provided in the application. - 5.
-The appropriate level of funding has been requested. - 6.
-Appropriate matching funds ratio has been identified and documentation has been provided. - 7.
+- 4. The lease agreement is dated and signed by all parties (if applicable). - 5.
+Documentation of Total Support and Revenue for the last completed fiscal year has been provided and matches the information provided in the application. - 6.
+The appropriate level of funding has been requested. - 7.
+Appropriate matching funds ratio has been identified and documentation has been provided. - 8.
 Current architectural plans signed by a licensed architect or engineer clearly indicating the scope of work have been provided.
-If architectural plans are not required for the completion of the project, contractor project proposals or working drawings must be provided. - 8.
-Budget estimates provided by the architect, engineer, or contractor that the Proposal Expense Details are based on have been submitted. - 9.
-Current project support of local officials (city and county government), community groups, and community members -for this project- has been provided;

-- 10. Applicants with structures 50 years or older have submitted a determination letter (stating that the proposed project will have NO adverse effects to the building's historical significance) from the Division of Historical Resources (DHR) (For additional information, please contact the Bureau of Historic Preservation (BHP) at 850.245-6333). - 11.
-Documentation supporting percentage of facility use for arts and cultural purposes as it pertains to the organization's mission per section 265.283(7), Florida Statutes has been provided.
+If architectural plans are not required for the completion of the project, contractor project proposals or working drawings must be provided. - 9.
+Budget estimates provided by the architect, engineer, or contractor that the Proposal Expense Details are based on have been submitted. - 10.
+Current project support of local officials (city and county government), community groups, and community members -for this project- has been provided. - 11.
+Applicants with structures 50 years or older have submitted a determination letter (stating that the proposed project will have NO adverse effects to the building's historical significance) from the Division of Historical Resources (DHR) (For additional information, please contact the Bureau of Historic Preservation (BHP) at 850.245-6333).
+This includes structures where the intent is demolition. - 12.
+Documentation supporting percentage of facility use for arts and cultural purposes as it pertains to the organization's mission per section 265.283(1), Florida Statutes has been provided.
 If project is for a NEW space without previous programing, programming examples must be provided.
-Responses to application questions regarding the percentage of facility use must be verifiable and support the organization's mission and the purpose of the proposed project. - 12.
+Responses to application questions regarding the percentage of facility use must be verifiable and support the organization's mission and the purpose of the proposed project. - 13.
 For applicants with acquisition projects only: Appraisal and purchase documents have been provided.